Configure Kubernetes Cluster Connection Details

 Currently, Azure Key Vault is not supported for the Upload Kubeconfig File option.
 If you use Azure Key Vault, go ahead with the Use Token option instead.

-Select Secret Manager
+Select Secret Manager (If not using Orchestrator Agent)

-- Select AWS Secrets Manager.
+Select AWS Secrets Manager.
 In the Secrets Management Tool dropdown list, the AWS Secrets Manager configurations that you save and activate in the Secret Management section on the Cloud Platform, Tools & Technologies screen are listed for selection.
-Select the configuration of your choice.
-In the Secret Name field, provide the name of the secret where you have stored the Kubeconfig file as plain text.

 Note: